Portsmouth Forest Trail

 A guide to the unofficial Packers Falls swimming hole on the Lamprey River in Durham, NH.
 Find directions, access notes, and safety tips for swimming.

-Location Details
+Location

-Tucked along the gentle curves of the Lamprey River near Durham, New Hampshire, Packers Falls is the kind of place that feels like a well-kept secret shared between locals and the occasional adventurous visitor.
+Tucked along the gentle curves of the Lamprey River near Durham, New Hampshire, Packers Falls is the kind of place that feels like a quiet find shared between locals and the occasional adventurous visitor.
 This unofficial, undeveloped swimming spot offers something increasingly rare in the modern world: a stretch of natural river where you can slip into cool, clear water without the crowds, the parking fees, or the whistles of a lifeguard.
 It's just you, the river, and the sound of water moving over ancient rock.

 The Lamprey River here moves through a landscape that shifts beautifully with the seasons.
 In summer, the banks are thick with green canopy, dappling the water with shifting light and keeping the air noticeably cooler than in the open sun.
 Natural rock formations line the riverbed and shoreline, worn smooth by centuries of current, creating both the falls that give the site its name and a series of natural platforms where visitors love to pause, sun themselves, or simply watch the water below.
 Come autumn, the hillsides surrounding the river ignite in amber, crimson, and gold — a backdrop that transforms even a brief visit into something memorable.
 Spring brings wildflowers pushing through the understory, and the river runs fuller and faster with snowmelt.
 Even winter draws the occasional photographer, lured by the serene, frost-edged stillness of the falls in the cold quiet.